CodeCabin/sola-support-tickets/readme.txt

 * Add popular tickets to your help desk page
 * Macros (add predefined responses to your support tickets)
 * Assign tickets to other support agents
+* Allow guests to submit support tickets
+* Choose a default ticket status
 * Link your help desk to an email address and automatically create support tickets when emails are received
 * Themes for the front-end help desk page (coming soon)
 * Customize your help desk through the use of shortcodes
+* Enable CAPTCHA on your support ticket submission form
 * Departments
 * Get the [Sola Support Tickets Premium Version](http://solaplugins.com/plugins/sola-support-tickets-helpdesk-plugin/?utm_source=wordpress&utm_medium=click&utm_campaign=st_readme) for only $29.99